-The workplace is also a place where companies foster their corporate identity and organisational culture.
-Thus, the absence of a professional environment makes it difficult for businesses to liaise with clients, and to attract and retain talent.
+The workplace is also a place where companies foster their corporate identity and organizational culture.
+Thus, the absence of a professional environment makes it difficult for business to liaise with clients, and to attract and retain talent.

-As a direct consequence of the pandemic, organisations can look into securing a break option from their landlord.
+As a direct consequence of the pandemic, organizations can look into securing a break option from their landlord.
 This clause will give both parties the right to terminate a tenancy before the lease officially expires, in accordance with certain conditions being met.
-Organisations may also request to have this list of requisite criteria reduced and push for a shorter termination notice.
+Organizations may also request to have this list of requisite criteria reduced and push for a shorter termination notice.

 These risk control measures are often put in place to safeguard business vulnerability.
 They help to ensure that businesses are successfully released from their lease obligations without a redundant liability to drain their cash flows during an economic downturn.